Part one of a three-part series

 TIME + STRATEGIC BEHAVIOR = SUCCESS

 It’s true with family.
 It’s true with marriage.
 It’s true in business.
 It’s true in how you combine them all.
 Sometimes you’ll hear people say you just need to invest time – that’s true, but strategic time is all the more valuable.
 Don’t miss it – strategic behavior includes wrestling on the carpet with your kids.
-Where do you find that you get the best return.
+Where do you find that you get the best return?
+One thing I have held to for most of my career is I only do the things I need to do.
+If somebody else can do it, I delegate it.
 Don’t spend time just for the sake of it – spend time where it matters most.
-Reviewing this handouts on Making Time Work for You will shed some more light on how to identify the highest and lowest value uses of your time.
+Reviewing this handout on Making Time Work for You will shed some more light on how to identify the highest and lowest value uses of your time.

 MAKE THE TRADE

-Guard your “A-quality” free time (time with your wife and children, etc.) and be willing to sacrifice “B-quality” and “C-quality” time in order to make that happen.
+Train yourself to see opportunities within your day where time could be wasted and plan to make the most of it.
 Here’s what I mean: I may enjoy listening to music, but I also know that I can get some valuable work done dictating while I’m driving or traveling.
 Sacrifices need to be made, but you get to choose where they come from.
 If that means I miss half an hour of enjoying music that I later get to spend with my family, I believe it’s a worthy trade.

 TAKE CARE OF YOUR HEALTH